camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

   <tr>
     <td>secondsToLive</td>
     <td>
       The number of seconds a cache entry is valid.
-If a cache entry is expired it is removed and again resolved.
+If a cache entry is expired, it is removed and resolved again.
     </td>
   </tr>
 </table>